 - Are you more or less satisfied with your current benefits package than the package you had two years ago?

-These questions provide dual benefits of both gauging current employee satisfaction and providing insight into what sort of benefits you’re competing within the marketplace.
+These questions provide dual benefits of both gauging current employee satisfaction and providing insight into the benefits you’re competing within the marketplace.

 2. Benchmarking Your Health Coverage Against Similar Organizations: